learn only 3 things about them ...

 mucus then seal the shell opening tightly with a thin, horny operculum.

-Don't pick periwinkles off a rock!
+Don't pick periwinkles off a rock or a mangrove tree!
 Left unattached, they may wash

 away when the tide comes in and they will die.